CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/time-booking/time-bookings.md

 ![Manufacturing Order Recording Time](./media/time-bookings/manufacturing-order-recording-time-timebookings.webp)

-## Working with multiple resources
+## Working with Multiple Resources

 It is possible to set multiple resources of the same kind, e.g., two machines.
 You can do that in the No of Resources column on the Time Bookings form.